-- THE LEGISLATIVE BRANCH: The legislative power of the association is vested in the senate which is made up of twenty elected representatives.
-The election of representatives is held annually in April for the following school year. - THE CAMPUS ACTIVITIES BOARD: The Campus Activities Board plans and sponsors all student events on campus, such as movies, dances, concerts, tournaments, speakers, and other cultural events.
-The chairperson of the Board is appointed by the SGA president.
-The board has twenty-two members that serve one-year terms; eleven are appointed each December and the remaining eleven are appointed in May. - THE DORMITORY ASSOCIATION: The Dormitory Association is made up of all Missouri Western students who reside in the dormitories.
+- THE EXECUTIVE BRANCH: The Executive power of the Student Association is vested in the Executive Council which is made up of six members.
+They are: the SGA President, the SGA Vice-President, the Secretary, the Projects/Campus Organizations Director, the Campus Activities Board Chairperson, and the Dormitory Association President. - THE LEGISLATIVE BRANCH: The legislative power of the Student Association is vested in the Senate which is made up of twenty elected Senators and presided over by the SGA Vice-President.
+The election of Senators is held annually in April for the following school year. - THE CAMPUS ACTIVITIES BOARD: The Campus Activities Board (CAB) plans and sponsors all student events on campus, such as movies, dances, concerts, and other cultural events.
+The CAB is made up of twenty-four members chosen by a selection committee.
+Twelve members are appointed each December and the remaining twelve are appointed in May.
+The CAB is presided over by the CAB Chairperson who is appointed by SGA President. - THE DORMITORY ASSOCIATION BRANCH: The Dormitory Association is made up of all Missouri Western students who reside in the dormitories.
 The representative body of the Dormitory Association is the Dormitory Council, which is responsible for the welfare of all students in the Dormitory Association and for providing entertainment and activities for its members.
+The Dormitory Council is made up of ten elected members and presided over by the Dormitory Association President.